 Ivy began her hospice career in Florida where Bob spends the cold, winter months.
 The Harbor Hospice family is so glad she will be visiting our patients while in Michigan.

 Our patients that are dog lovers will enjoy having Ivy stop by for a visit.
 There is something very warm and soothing about touching that soft fur and looking deep into those cute eyes.
 The presence of a furry friend can help a patient feel safer, more secure, and they provide love and acceptance to someone who may be struggling emotionally or mentally.

-A visit from Ivy may bring back very fond memories of their own dogs.
+A visit from Ivy (or Toby) may bring back very fond memories of their own dogs.
 A dog greets everyone without judgement.
 A dog doesn’t care if you’re young or old.
 A dog doesn’t mind if you’re wearing pajamas and resting in bed.
 A dog is happy to visit, even if a confused person pets her head and remarks, “nice kitty.”

 According to Paws for People, having a visit from a Therapy Dog can:

 - Reduce loneliness

 Bob Timmerman, a local Harbor Hospice Volunteer since 2017.